Update 8 June 2018

 As a general rule MCC would need to last at least 6 months before it is considered having an impact on the rateable value.
 This period can be shorter if the impact of the specific MCC is very severe.

-For information about reduced business rates please contact the valuation office number on 0300 501 501 and then press option 2 and hold to speak to someone.
+For information about reduced business rates please contact the Valuation Office (part of the Inland Revenue) number on 0300 501 501 and then press option 2 and hold to speak to someone.

 They will then advise you to register on their website where the application will be assessed for eligibility.